petedavisdev/petedavis.dev/_posts/fun-things-you-can-do-in-vuepress-markdown.md

 ```

 Internet Explorer will die in less than {{ Math.abs(new Date(new Date('October 14, 2025') - Date.now()).getUTCFullYear() - 1970) }} years!

+IE is already dead to me, but sadly I still have to support it in my day job :sob:

 ## Using frontmatter as props